meJubair/orderPizza/README.md

 Delivery home, +5€
 Eat in
 Pickup food

 This form will enable customers to personalize their pizza orders and calculate the total cost based on their choices.
 Display the updated price on the webpage to see price change/update on each choice.

-When you make the pizza order form easy to use and make it look nice, more people will order pizzas and feel happy with their choices.
-Use this site as your inspiration: https://www.kotipizza.fi/menu/perfetta

-Post your solution github link here.